BrandonMerry/BrandonMerry/README.md

 # Hello!
 My name is Brandon Merry.
-I'm from the United States, living between Thailand and Portugal, and working as a software engineer.
+I'm a software engineer from the United States.

 I am a quick learner with a passion for analytics, data visualization, and helping businesses grow.
 Over the last seven years working overseas, I have developed excellent leadership, organization, and communication skills, with experience building small teams that achieve high-quality results.